phil294/AHK_X11/README.md

         - `libgtk-3` and its dependencies, because afaik Gtk is installed everywhere, even on Qt-based distros.
 If you know of any common distribution that does not include Gtk libs by default please let me know.
 Gtk does also not officially support static linking. `libgtk-3`, `libgd_pixbuf-2.0`, `libgio-2.0`, `libgobject-2.0`, `libglib-2.0`, `libgobject-2.0`
         - glibc / unproblematic libraries according to [this list](https://github.com/AppImage/pkg2appimage/blob/master/excludelist): `libX11`, `libm`, `libpthread`, `librt`, `libdl`.
 1. All in all, once you have `libxdo.a`, `libXext.a` and `libXinerama.a` inside the folder `static`, the following builds the final binary which should be very portable: `shards build -Dpreview_mt --link-flags="-L$PWD/static -Wl,-Bstatic -lxdo -lxkbcommon -lXinerama -lXext -lXtst -lXi -levent_pthreads -levent -lpcre -Wl,-Bdynamic"`.
 When not in development, increase optimizations and runtime speed by adding `--release`.
 The resulting binary is about 3.6 MiB in size.
-1. Attach the installer with `bin/ahk_x11 --compile installer.ahk tmp && mv tmp bin/ahk_x11`.
+1. Attach the installer with `bin/ahk_x11 --compile src/installer.ahk tmp && mv tmp bin/ahk_x11`.
 Explanation: The installer is not shipped separately and instead bundled with the binary by doing this.
 Bundling is the same thing as compiling a script as a user.
 As you can see, it is possible to repeatedly compile a binary, with each script being appended at the end each time.
 Only the last one actually executed - and only if no params are passed to the program.
 There's no point in compiling multiple times, but it allows us to ship a default script (the installer) for when no arguments are passed.
 In other words, this is possible for a user: `ahk_x11 --compile script1.ahk && ./script1 --compile script2.ahk && ./script2` but no one will ever do that.

 ## Performance